T-Kuhn/StepperMotorSpeedTest/README.md

 # StepperMotorSpeedTest
-Project to find the ideal settings for fast stepper motors (mainly voltage and micro step configuration on the stepper motor driver.)
-And improvements on the SineStepper library to generate more pulses per second.
+Project to find the ideal settings for fast stepper motors:
+- Voltage and micro step configuration on the stepper motor driver
+- Improvements on the SineStepper library to generate more pulses per second